What’s the Difference Between Fine, Semi-Fine and Demi-Fine Jewellery?

 Demi-Fine Jewellery is the new kid on the block, making waves for its affordability and modern style.
 Bridging the gap between semi-fine jewellery and fashion or costume jewellery, demi-fine jewellery is made using gold-plated silver or low-carat gold combined with semi-precious stones.

-Demi-Fine Jewellery is all about modern luxury, capitalising on the ‘more is more’ trend of stackable rings and mixed textures, with unique contemporary designs.
+Demi-Fine Jewellery is all about cheap modern luxury, capitalising on the ‘more is more’ trend of stackable rings and mixed textures, with unique contemporary designs.

 - Is one of the cheapest jewellery options on the market